Validation of an Assistance System for Motion Analysis

 The FPV, which here lie between 13% and 22.7% (Table 4), indicate that in individual cases correct movements were detected as errors.
 Displaying a movement error despite correct execution may lead to uncertainty in the patient and reduce acceptance of technical aids.

 High SENS values are associated with a greater susceptibility to errors, i.e. the more sensitive the system reacts the more errors are detected.
-A low SENS, such as the HO error pattern (12.9%) and a high PPV (74%), indicate that this error was not detected as well by the system.
-However, if this was the case, the error was actually present.
-This is confirmed by the AUCs of the ROC curves, which was 0.822 for HO.
+A high SENS, such as the HO error pattern (87.1%) and a high PPV (74.3%), indicate that this error was detected as well by the system.
+This is confirmed by the AUC of the ROC curve, which was 0.822 for HO.

 The parameters SENS and SPEC are based on the occurrence or non-occurrence of incorrect movements, which is determined in validation studies using reference standards (6).
 Such a reference measure is not available in this study.
 In summary, therefore, the tested assistance system can be used in practice to support movement control, but cannot replace a therapist.